Shaiyz/deep-compare/README.md

+**Important:** Version 1.1.3 fixes a critical issue with importing.
+Please upgrade to the latest version to avoid potential errors.

 # deep-object-compare

 A robust utility for deeply comparing objects and providing detailed difference information.
 Handles nested objects, arrays, and circular references.